 How to Comply With Your Annual Fire Inspection?

 Annual inspections by the fire department/fire compliance consultants are performed to assess and mitigate potential fire and other safety hazards in buildings.
 Most fire departments/fire compliance consultants provide you with a written report of any corrections that are necessary.
 These inspections vary in type and frequency, depending on the jurisdiction, city, and state.

 Following many years of rectifying non-compliant risks concerning Fire and Exit doors identified by fire inspection reports, TopLock have identified the most common problems and how you can go about fixing these issues.
-More often than not it is a simple fix, and does NOT require the replacement of the Fire/Exit door.
+More often then not it is a simple fix, and does NOT require the replacement of the Fire/Exit door.

 5 Most Common Compliance Issues

 Deadbolts fitted to Fire and Exit doors – Under no circumstance should a deadbolt be installed to a Fire door or a signed Exit door, unless written confirmation has been given by the appropriate body.
 This includes internal residential Unit entry doors in a building complex.

 Solution – a replacement door will often be required.
 However, in some circumstances the existing door can be filled with the correct fire filler retardant and achieve certification.
 This is at the discretion of the certifier and it is essential that a tradesman qualified to work on Fire doors is engaged.